gbragafibra/whatislife/lit.md

 - Rosen, R. (1995).
 Effective processes and natural law.
 In The universal Turing machine (2nd ed.) a half-century survey (pp. 485-498).

+- Rosen, R. (1986).
+Causal structures in brains and machines.
+International Journal Of General System, 12(2), 107-126.

+- Rosen, R. (1962).
+Church’s thesis and its relation to the concept of realizability in biology and physics.
+The bulletin of mathematical biophysics, 24(4), 375-393.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.